ptmcg/zippathlib/README.md

       -h, --help            show this help message and exit --tree                list all files in a tree-like format --extract, -x [OUTPUTDIR]
                             extract files from zip file to a directory or '-' for stdout, default is '.'
+      --limit LIMIT         guard value against malicious ZIP files that uncompress to excessive sizes; specify as an integer or float value optionally followed by a multiplier suffix K,M,G,T,P,E, or Z; default is 2.00G

 ### List the root directory of a ZIP archive